minimum-hsu/tutorial-python/lesson-20/README.md

 8. **Rate Limiting**: Add request rate limiting
 9. **File Upload**: Implement file upload endpoints
 10. **Pagination**: Add pagination for large datasets
+11. **Serverless API**: Deploy your API to AWS Lambda using Powertools
+12. **Pydantic Validation**: Add custom validation logic to your models
+13. **OpenAPI Docs**: Enable Swagger/OpenAPI documentation for your Lambda API
+14. **Feature Flags**: Use environment variables to toggle features in your API

 ## Related Resources